kearobi/Breakfast-Club/README.md

 // REFORMAT AND RESEED DATABASE
 ----

-- If you are already have a local bc_development database then login to postgres using the cli and run the following commands:
+- If you already have a local bc_development database then login to postgres using the cli and run the following commands: